Engin-Boot/capture-behavior-of-a-visit-counter-nihalX1/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given: Hospital is working.
+  Given: Sensor is working and counter updated when patient enters.
-  When: Visitor enters door where sensor is present.
+  When: Visitor trend is computed.
-  Then: Plot the trends of visitor on graph
+  Then: Plot the trends of visitor on graph.

 Scenario: Alert when seating capacity is full

-  Given: Hospital is functional.
+  Given: Sensor and counter are working.
   When: Seating is full.
   Then: Send alert to system.